Brahmin Solutions

 What is quality control?

-On the other hand, quality control is the process of checking that products have met your quality goals.
+Quality control is the process of checking that products _have_ met your quality goals.
 It takes place after QA and the manufacturing process.
 It looks backward rather than forwards.

 Quality control is reactive and corrective